#1 Updated by oberhuemer almost 9 years ago

 when the DR introduced S-Bahn service outside of Berlin in the 1970s, the double decker wagons were meant as a temporary measure, but like all good temporary measures, they stayed in place. (the second (late 70s/early 80s) generation of wagons still run on those lines.
 In Halle/Leipzig they're meant to be replaced by Talent 2 by 2013, we'll see if that actually happens :p).
 An EMU for S-Bahn service was developed, but never was ordered in larger quantities.

-#55 Updated by Eddi almost 8 years ago
+#55 Updated by Eddi over 8 years ago

 the relevant paragraph from wikipedia: